More and more extreme weather conditions: Significant climate value almost exceeded

 “If we look at the global temperature, the latest evaluations show that the year 2021 was also significantly too warm with an increase of a good one degree compared to the mean of the pre-industrial reference period 1850-1900.
 We have now experienced the seven warmest years in a row since there are instrumental records on a global scale,” said Prof. Dr. Gerhard Adrian, President of the World Meteorological Organization (WMO) and the German Weather Service (DWD) in a speech on March 29, 2022 in Berlin.

 The climate expert also explains “that it has warmed up around 1.1 degrees worldwide since the end of the 19th century.
 In Germany it is even 1.6 degrees.”
-The conclusion: “Our weather and thus also the climate is becoming more extreme – worldwide, in Europe and in Germany.
+The conclusion: “Our weather and with it the climate is becoming more extreme – worldwide, in Europe and in Germany.
 We have to adjust to that.”

 #extreme #weather #conditions #Significant #climate #exceeded